 Main Street/NM 516, Farmington, NM

 Lake Farmington offers outdoor lovers a variety of adventures within the city limits!
-The lake is open year-round for fishing and seasonally to electric and non-motorized watercraft.
+The lake is open year-round for fishing and camping, and seasonally for boating and swimming.
 Visit The Beach at Lake Farmington for swimming and make time to explore the mountain biking, hiking and horseback riding trails.
 Bird watching is also a popular activity at Lake Farmington.
-A variety of humming birds, eagles, hawks and heron frequent this city oasis.
+A variety of hummingbirds, eagles, hawks and heron frequent this city oasis.